Safe calling window for a contact

 Following are a few benefits of safe calling window:

-• Respecting Time Zone Differences: Automatically accounts for the contact’s time zone (including Daylight Saving Time) to prevent calls during off-hours.
+- Respecting Time Zone Differences: Automatically accounts for the call-recipient’s time zone (including Daylight Saving Time) to prevent calls outside of desired calling window.